 You can benefit from rewards and cashback with Revolut even as a standard user and can benefit for up to 10% cashback if you purchase accommodation via Revolut Stays (10% cashback is with a subscription account).
 Starling Bank has limited rewards and cashback offers in its app which means that Revolut is slightly better when it comes to offering user perks.
 Starling Bank does have a marketplace, however, where you can get access to other financial products and there is the opportunity to earn some cashback if you connect to Tail.

 Revolut vs Starling - Saving

 |Round up spending|

 Both Revolut and Starling have savings pots and round-up functions to allow you to save spare change and save for rainy days or a particular savings goal.
 Revolut does also have the option to open a Savings Vault where you can earn interest on your savings.
-Depending on which Revolut plan you have you can earn up to 1.20% interest on your savings and your money is saved with an FSCS protected provider.
-Starling Bank does not offer any savings accounts but you can earn 0.05% interest on your current account balance.
+Depending on which Revolut plan you have you can earn up to 4.75% interest on your savings and your money is saved with an FSCS-protected provider.
+Starling Bank has launched a 1-Year Fixed Saver for its personal current account holders that allows you to earn 5.53% interest on balances over £2,000.
+You can also earn 0.05% interest on your current account balance with Starling Bank.

 Revolut vs Starling - Lending

 Revolut does not currently offer credit to its users and opening an account with Revolut does not require a credit check.
 Starling Bank offers accountholders an overdraft facility between £500 - £5,000 but you will need to apply for this and approval will be subject to a credit check and a hard search on your credit report.
 If you do not apply for credit with Starling Bank only a soft search will be conducted when you open a Starling account which will not impact your credit rating.